 This location provides dozens of pleasant walks along the river and outstanding hilltop views of the Thouet Valley.
 Comfortably off the tourist trail—though the châteaus and castles of the Loire Valley including Chinon and Saumur are less than a half hour away—the Thouet Valley exudes peace, relaxation and contemplation.
 It’s the perfect place to write and paint.
-Add to that the medal-garnering vineyards encircling the area, the beautiful and abundant produce, award-winning goat cheeses and other renowned culinary specialities, and you have the perfect place to eat, cook, and feast the senses.
+Add to that the medal-garnering vineyards encircling the area, the beautiful and abundant produce, award-winning goat cheeses and other renowned culinary specialties, and you have the perfect place to eat, cook, and feast the senses.

 Built on the grounds of a 12th century abbey, the house stands next to the Church of Saint-Pierre, on the trail used by Breton and Norman pilgrims enroute to Santiago de Compostela.
 The original bell cote, sitting in the shadow of the more modern 17th Century bell tower, is visible from the lane leading to the house.
 The pilgrims route, now part of the Thouet valley bicycle trail and the French national hiking route, GR36, runs from Ouistreham on the Norman coast to Bourge-Madame on the Spanish border.

-Our “big city”, the medieval market town of Thouars, perches high above the Thouet river.
+Just down the road, the medieval market town of Thouars, perches high above the Thouet river.
 It hosts a magnificent farmer’s market on Tuesdays and Fridays.
 The Friday market in particular is the largest in the area and is not targeted at tourists like those in many French towns.
 A genuine working farmer’s market, locals come from miles around to buy and sell.
 A staggering variety of produce, fish, seafood, meat, honey, cheese, regional specialities, arts, crafts and household goods spill out of the market hall into the town square.

 The beautiful château of the Dukes of Tremoille, one the largest Lousis XIII style châteaus in France dominates the cityscape, where blue-tinted slates mingle with Roman pantiles.
 From this vantage point the city’s long-standing dual identity as a Loire town in the Poitou region is evident in the architecture and its strategic position on one of the Loire’s main tributaries.